Particular/docs.particular.net/samples/hosting/generic-host/sample.md

 ## Code walk-through

-snippet: generic-host-lifetime
+snippet: generic-host-service-lifetime

-The snippet above shows how the host builder runs by default as Windows Service in case the debugger is not attached or the `console` parameter is provided as input argument.
+The snippet above shows how the host builder runs by default as Windows Service.
+If the sample is started with the debugger attached it uses the console lifetime instead.
+If the generic host should always use as a console instead of a Windows Service use

+snippet: generic-host-console-lifetime

+instead.

 snippet: generic-host-logging